c-sanders/Gtk4-Example-1/Qt_basics.md

 #### > Running cmake on a Qt project.

-cd into the directory which contains the `CMakeLists.txt` file.
-Then, from within that directory, issue the following command;
+To get a feel for what the `cmake` utility can do, issue the following command from a command line terminal;

 ```
 cmake --help